-The major in neuroscience is available through the Center for Interdisciplinary Studies.
-You may apply for the major through the CIS.
+The major in neuroscience is available through the Center for Interdisciplinary Studies (CIS).
+You may apply for the major through CIS.

-The neuroscience major introduces you to a field of science that has experienced an explosion of information and technological innovation.
+The neuroscience major's curriculum development efforts align with recommendations from the Faculty for Undergraduate Neuroscience.
+This major introduces you to a field of science that has experienced an explosion of information and technological innovation.
 The major provides you with an opportunity to explore another dimension of our humanity–the biological substrate of all our moral and mental faculties.

 As a neuroscience student, you'll have a variety of career paths available to you, including neuroscience research and education, medicine, law, clinical neuropsychology, physical therapy, drug rehabilitation, pharmaceutical or biomedical marketing, journalism, computer science, and K-12 education.